tactcomplabs/circustent/README.md

 ### OMP with Target Offloading
 * CMake Build Flags: -DENABLE_OMP_TARGET=ON
 * Implementation Language: C++ & C
-* Users may define $OMP_DEFAULT_DEVICE to select a different target device ID, otherwise the system default is utilized
+* Users may define a particular $OMP_DEFAULT_DEVICE, otherwise target device ID=1 is utilized
 * Maps provided PEs argument to team-level parallelism, iterations for a given team are automatically subdivided across threads within each team
 * Utilizes unsigned 64-bit integers for the ARRAY and IDX values